A Merovingian Croix Ancrée Tremissis, Sutton Hoo, and Declining Gold Content in the 7th Century Coinage

 Outline of the Sutton Hoo ship in Mound 1 (shading over photograph), from the viewing platform, 22nd September 2021

 I own a single example of a 7th century Merovingian tremissis (published in Abramson 2018), just a cm across with a sharp design (described as "extremely fine for the strike") of a stylised portrait head on the obverse and a very distinctive "anchored cross" or "croix ancrée" on the reverse.
 Nine of the Sutton Hoo coins (SH.
 17-25) were of this "croix ancrée" type.
-The "barbarous" portraits on the obverse sides of these coins (some in a style known as "à l’appendice perlé") were formerly taken to suggest a late 7th century origin (Ponton d'Amécourt 1883) leading to initial dating of the Sutton Hoo hoard to the second half of the 7th century (references in Stahl & Oddy 1992).
-Grierson (1952) attributes these coins to the second quarter of the 7th century and quotes Le Gentilhomme (1940) who attributes them ".. à l'époque de Clovis II, [639-657] characterisée justement par l'éparpillement des ateliers rural et la favour de ce type de croix."
+The "barbarous" portraits on the obverse sides of these coins (some in a style known as "à l’appendice perlé") were formerly taken to suggest a late 7th century origin (following Ponton d'Amécourt 1883) leading to initial dating of the Sutton Hoo hoard to the second half of the 7th century (references in Stahl & Oddy 1992).
+Grierson (1952) dates these coins to the second quarter of the 7th century and quotes Le Gentilhomme (1940) who attributes them ".. à l'époque de Clovis II, [639-657] characterisée justement par l'éparpillement des ateliers rural et la favour de ce type de croix."
 Lafaurie (in Bruce-Mitford 1952), who was sent a full set of casts of the Sutton Hoo coins, focused on "triens no. 32" with its appendice perlé, arguing that the design first appeared in about 650.
-Later reasoning preferred a date for the ship burial in the 620s (assuming that the evidence from the coins permits such an early date), matching the death of King Raedwald of East Anglia.
+Later reasoning preferred a date for the ship burial in the 620s (assuming that the evidence from the coins permits such an early date), matching the death of the Wuffinga King Raedwald of East Anglia.
+The best resolution available from the coin evidence, however, is probably no better than "second quarter of the 7th century".

 My example weighs 1.26 g (the average for the Sutton Hoo coins is 1.27 g, Grierson 1970) and has a specific gravity of 15.75 indicating a gold content of about 73% (or a little higher if any copper is present).
 The theoretical weight for a Merovingian tremissis or Germanic shilling was 20 grains or 1.3 g according to Grierson (1961).
 (The weight for this one is incorrectly recorded as 1.2 g in Abramson 2018.)